user profile avatar

 Olivia Keating

 I am currently an undergrad student working towards a Psychology Counseling and Health degree, with a minor in Global Public Health.
 In my career I want to be a strong advocate for mental health in adolescents and create programs to offer easily accessible resources.
 My incentive in life is to give back to the community I grew up in, and to enforce my knowledge gained from a higher education to better the lives of others.
 Suicide is a preventable cause of death and there is not enough being done to help.
 If given the right opportunities and funding my goal is to build myself up to be someone that can make a compelling difference in the mental health community.
 Coming from a low-income household, I accept each scholarship with an immense amount of gratitude.
-Every penny counts when it comes to making a change in the world.
+Every penny counts when it comes to saving a life.

 Education